luukschagen/DL_paper_emoji_prediction/README.md

 ## Model evaluation.

-In addition to the training script, the weights are also provided, along with a jupyter notebook in which these trained weights (resulting from bert_classification_batches.py) can be loaded.
-This notebook contains some evaluation statistics as well as experiments in generating predictions.
+In addition to the training script, the results on the training set are also provided as pickled files, along with a jupyter notebook in which these (resulting from bert_classification_batches.py) can be loaded.
+This notebook contains some evaluation statistics as well as experiments in generating predictions from the saved weights of the model, this file was too big to upload to github.